project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/keycloak_realm_configuration.md

 - You can open Keycloak administration panel simply by navigating to https://sunbird.example.com/auth/admin.

-- Since you might have configured URL with your desired text , you need to replace the default URL address text with your configured URL text to access the Keycloak.
+- Since you might have configured your URL address with some desired text, you need to replace the default URL address text with your configured URL text to access the Keycloak.

+Here is what you need to do :

 This is an example of default URL :      https://ab009.effgg.com/auth/admin